Sadovik/compass-scss-html5boilerplate/README.md

 ## How to Use ##
 All Compass and SASS related files are in the /compass folder.
 The config file is set up to be ready to go.
-For your edits in /compass/sass/ css to be compiled automatically, run the watcher command `compass watch` within the /compass folder.
+For your edits in /compass/scss/ css to be compiled automatically, run the watcher command `compass watch` within the /compass folder.
 Then all your changes in the SASS (.scss) files will be compiled into the /css folder.

 ### CSS Files (/css) ###
-The base CSS file (/css/style.css) is pre-compiled using the HTML5 Boilerplate approved normalize.css.
-If compass is watching the /compass/sass folder then all your edits will truncate over styles.css.
+The base CSS file (/css/style.css) If compass is watching the /compass/scss folder then all your edits will truncate over styles.css.
 Make sure to only edit the .scss files.

 ### JavaScript Files (/js) ###
 Libraries are stored in the /js/libs folder, including jQuery and Modernizr.